- Phone: 540-335-1302

 Volunteers should be comfortable with snorkeling and being underwater.
 During low-tide collection, the water will be about waist deep.

 Collection takes place in the seagrass meadows of South Bay off Oyster, Virginia, on the Eastern Shore.
-Volunteers will be leaving the dock in Oyster at varying times based on the tide.
+Departure times vary based on the tide.

 Volunteers board an open 24’ Carolina Skiff to get to the collection site.
 We can only transport those who are actually collecting.